 INITIATIVE FOR FREE TRADE

 IFT is a private, not-for-profit, non-partisan research organisation.

 IFT makes the intellectual and moral case for free trade, and sees Britain’s withdrawal from the European Union as a unique opportunity to revitalise the world trading system.

 IFT’s President is the Conservative MEP Daniel Hannan.
 IFT is managed by an Executive Board, and has an International Advisory Board, which includes former heads of government, trade ministers and business leaders.

-IFT is funded by donations from private individuals, commercial and non-commercial organisations, supplemented by revenue from some publication sales and conferences.
-If you would like to support our work, please visit our donate page.
+IFT is funded by donations and grants from private individuals, commercial and non-commercial organisations, supplemented by revenue from some publication sales and conferences.
+If you would like to support our work, please visit our donation page.

 INTERNATIONAL ADVISORY BOARD